bcgov/bcdg/docs/index.md

 In the spirit of #Agile and #WorkingInTheOpen, we're starting lean with what we know now and working iteratively to improve and enhance this content.

-Future potential topics for this document include...
+Future potential topics for this document include:

 - Digital Government 101
 - Ways of Working in the BC Government
 - Supports for developers
 - Developer communities
 - Application lifecycle
 - Deploying applications
 - Testing applications
 - Operating applications
 - Licensing and intellectual property
 - Code management
 - Common code, components, and services
 - Languages and frameworks
 - Design
 - Accessibility
 - Multilingual support
 - Architecture
 - Networking
 - Security
 - Compliance
 - Data and APIs

 ## Contact us